Easter Week in Costa Rica can be one of the richest cultural experiences to enjoy if you are on vacation at this time of year. This is “Semana Santa”:

 Throughout Sacred Week, the tradition is to consume seafood because of the Catholic habit of not eating beef during Lent Fridays.

-The tradition of making homemade jam like honey from a fruit or vegetable is very popular in Easter Week in Costa Rica, as well.They are all made with “tapa de dulce” (Sugar cane juice hardened after boiling for hours)
+The tradition of making homemade jam like honey from a fruit or vegetable is very popular during Easter Week in Costa Rica.They are all made with “tapa de dulce” (Sugar cane juice hardened after boiling for hours)

 Exploring the Sea and Sky